risawitama/verbose-potato/README.md

-## My pet mouse 'Elvis' died last night.
-He was caught in a trap..
+## How do you get two whales in a car?
+Start in England and drive West.